merge-lab/merge-lab.github.io/content/publications.md

 /img_static/pubs/bop2024.png
 A parallel-jaw gripper uses belts embedded within a finger to rotate and translate a toy peach.
-**In-Hand Manipulation with a Simple Belted Parallel-Jaw Gripper**<br>Gregory Xie, Rachel Holladay, <u>Lillian Chin</u>, Daniela Rus<br>*IEEE RA-L*, 2023 <br>[Paper](https://ieeexplore.ieee.org/abstract/document/10373080/) <br><br> We create BOP (Belt Orienting Phalanges), a parallel-jaw gripper where each finger has two sets of belts embedded within.
+**In-Hand Manipulation with a Simple Belted Parallel-Jaw Gripper**<br>Gregory Xie, Rachel Holladay, <u>Lillian Chin</u>, Daniela Rus<br>*IEEE RA-L*, 2023.
+Also presented at ICRA@40 <br>[Paper](https://ieeexplore.ieee.org/abstract/document/10373080/) <br><br> We create BOP (Belt Orienting Phalanges), a parallel-jaw gripper where each finger has two sets of belts embedded within.
 By controlling each of the belts, we can control a grasped object's roll, pitch and translation.
 We demonstrate several instances of in-hand manipulation, including fingernail-style lifting of a thing object and screwing in a lightbulb.

 /img_static/pubs/zhang2023machine.png
 Machine learning for soft robot proprioception should match the data distribution and sensor inputs